Fried cheese curds are a delicious Midwest pub staple that can easily be made right at home.

 Welcome to Mitten Movie Night!
 Who is ready to make some easy snacks like these homemade fried cheese curds?
 Little balls of cheese fried until crunchy.
 Dip them into marinara sauce or ranch, and you have a snack that fills that cheese void you’ve been looking for.

-What movie pairs well with fried cheese and beer?
+What movie pairs well with crunchy balls of cheese and beer?

 For these cheese curds, I made them in the way of Culver’s.
 Some recipes call for using a batter but I like the breading on Culver’s curds so it was an easy decision of what method I would use.